gwpachlatko/anything-goes/_posts/2020-03-17-corona-apocalypse-postponed.md

 To some extent, I do understand why people start hoarding toilet paper; it may be used in a variety of ways and is considerably cheaper than handkerchiefs and kitchen towels.
 (Just wait another month or two, though.
 Then, you will have to give your firstborn for a single roll.)

 Buying disinfectants by the gallon makes much less sense, though.
-If you stay at home for at least a fortnight, you at to equal odds already carrying the virus (or are exposed to it because someone in your family is infected) or not.
+If you stay at home for at least a fortnight, you are at equal odds already carrying the virus (or are exposed to it because someone in your family is infected) or not.
 If you don’t stay at home, you have no serious way of telling how or by whom you will contract it.
 Either way, you will not need more disinfectants than usual.

 Stocking up on staple food and everyday products is reasonable, but buying five or ten times your usual supply of olive oil (to name but one example) is only good for the manufacturers of these commodities.
 If a litre of olive oil (to stick with this example) usually lasts, say, a week, buying three litres for a two–week quarantine is still reasonable, but ten litres are not.
 Such behaviour only leads to immediate bottlenecks in the supply chain — and eventually more panic.